 It has been a hot topic recently: motorists who use their hazard lights while driving in the rain.
 In the State of Florida, it is illegal to drive with your hazard lights on.
 Hazard lights are for stopped vehicles only.
-The one situation where Florida drivers are allowed to use their hazard lights is when their vehicle is being used in a funeral procession.
+The one situation where Florida drivers are allowed to use their hazard lights is when their vehicle is being used in a funeral procession. in other cases it considered unlawful and potentially can lead to an unnecessary auto accident.

 Many drivers feel that turning on their hazard lights will make them more visible to other drivers in the rain or fog, but in fact they can put you more at risk.
 Hazard lights can actually reduce visibility making other drivers think you are stopped or stalled.